psfotis/sqlseminar/docs/exercises/index.md

    codeshare text                 -- "Y" if this flight is a codeshare (that is, not operated by
                                   -- Airline, but another carrier), empty otherwise );
+Note that the above is a subset of the schema of the actual OpenFlights database
 ```

 ### <a name="s1"></a><u>1.
 GET FAMILIAR WITH THE CONTENTS OF THE DATABASE</u>